Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README-incremental.md

        - In the **Delegated permissions** section, select the **User.Read**, **GroupMember.Read.All** in the list.
 Use the search box if necessary.
        - Select the **Add permissions** button at the bottom.
    - **GroupMember.Read.All** requires admin to consent.
 Select the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
 You need to be an Azure AD tenant admin to do this.
-1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
-The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
-To declare an resource URI, follow the following steps:
-   - Select `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
-   - For this sample, accept the proposed Application ID URI (`api://{clientId}`) by selecting **Save**.
-1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
-To publish a scope, follow the following steps:
-   - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
-        - For **Scope name**, use `access_as_user`.
-        - Select **Admins and users** options for **Who can consent?**.
-        - For **Admin consent display name** type `Access msal-dotnet-api`.
-        - For **Admin consent description** type `Allows the app to access msal-dotnet-api as the signed-in user.`
-        - For **User consent display name** type `Access msal-dotnet-api`.
-        - For **User consent description** type `Allow the application to access msal-dotnet-api on your behalf.`
-        - Keep **State** as **Enabled**.
-        - Select the **Add scope** button on the bottom to save this scope.
 1. On the right side menu, select the `Manifest` blade.
    - Set `accessTokenAcceptedVersion` property to **2**.
    - Click on **Save**.